2 Day Travel Guide to Gjirokaster, Albania

 How to get to Gjirokaster

 If you’re visiting Gjirokaster, chances are you’re coming from Tirana, Himara, Saranda, or Berat.
 No matter which city you’re coming from, I’d highly recommend taking the bus.
-The bus is super inexpensive and it’s the best way to travel within Albania.
+The bus is inexpensive and it’s the best way to travel within Albania.

-If you’re feeling a bit adventurous you could also hitchhike – hitchhiking is super common and safe in Albania!
+If you’re feeling a bit adventurous you could also hitchhike – hitchhiking is super common and relatively safe in Albania!

 A word of warning – the bus system is super confusing and unreliable in Albania.
 My best piece of advice for effectively navigating the transit system here is to ask the employees of your hotel or hostel for information.
 They’ll almost definitely have detailed directions for bus schedules and stops which is a safer bet than trusting any travel blogger or website which claims to have information about “how to get from point A to point B” in Albania.